hanbong5938/portfolio/README.md

 - **React-Router-Dom**: A collection of navigational components for React.
 - **i18next**: An internationalization framework.
 - **eslint/prettier**: Linting and code formatting tools to maintain code quality.
+- **Husky: A tool for managing Git hooks, enabling pre-commit checks to enforce code quality.

 ---